i0Ek3/ttd/docs/INSTRUCTIONS.md

 ### Quality Settings Guide

-Hikari automatically downloads videos in the highest available quality (up to 1080p) to ensure optimal video quality and file size balance.
+TTD automatically downloads videos in the highest available quality (up to 1080p) to ensure optimal video quality and file size balance.
 This eliminates the need to choose between different quality options and guarantees you always get the best possible result.

 ---